ROSS-org/ross-org.github.io/_drafts/lamport_paths.md

 Lamport clocks are a simple technique used for determining the order of events in a distributed system.
 First
     proposed by Leslie Lamport in a paper <a href="http://amturing.acm.org/p558-lamport.pdf">available here,</a>
-    a Lamport clock maintains order of operations by incrementing a counter contained in messages.
-By simply adding a counter value to messages as they are received and incrementing this value based on the last seen value, Lamport clocks provide a simple way to determine order of events.
+    a Lamport clock maintains order of operations by incrementing a counter contained in the events.
+By simply adding a counter value to events as they are received and incrementing this value based on the last seen value, Lamport clocks provide a simple way to determine order of events.
 Lamport clocks provide a <em>partial ordering</em> of events &ndash; specifically &ldquo;happened-before&rdquo; ordering.